Skip to main content

 caution

-• Preferred: Indicates encryption is attempted during the transfer.
+• Preferred: Encryption is attempted

 caution